Indonesia

 And in January, the International Union of Food (IUF) affiliate, Kirin Miwon Foods Workers Union (SPKMF), requested to start negotiations with Kirin Miwon Foods (Kirin).
 Kirin initially refused to negotiate with SPKMF and refused to provide SPKMF with information relevant to the bargaining process.
 However, in late May SPKMF successfully concluded negotiations with substantial increases in wages and benefits.

-On 23 December, Indonesian Prosperous Labour Union (KSBSI) Chairman Rekson Silaban said outsourcing and the contract system had sharply reduced the number of permanent workers in the country from 67% of the total formal labour workforce in 2005 to only 35% this year, citing reports from the World Bank and the ILO.
-Rekson said outsourcing would continue to hamper industrial relations if no legal solutions were made to address the problem.
+if no legal solutions were made to address the problem.
 On 1 February, 500 contract workers from PT Jakarta International Container Terminal (JICT) staged a protest before the main gate of Tanjung Priok Port, North Jakarta, to demand permanent employee status.
 “We have been working at the firm’s main division for 15 to 20 years, but we have yet to be made permanent employees”, said Sutimanto, Chairman of the JICT contract worker association.
 The labour law bans a company from using contract workers at its main division, Sutimanto added.
 Contract workers earn IDR 1.3 million (USD 140) a month, 10% of the wages earned by a permanent worker.

-Since the procedures for mediating a labour dispute are both excessively cumbersome and time consuming, they are often ignored by union leaders.
+Since the procedures for mediating a labour dispute labour dispute See industrial dispute are both excessively cumbersome and time consuming, they are often ignored by union leaders.
 Hence the government declares most strikes as illegal job actions, which results in mass dismissals of union officials and workers as well as the arrest and imprisonment of union leaders.
-Strikes have also been entirely prohibited in the public sector, in essential services, and at enterprises that serve the public interest.
+Strikes have also been entirely prohibited in the public sector, in essential services essential services Services the interruption of which would endanger the life, personal safety or health of the whole or part of the population.
+Can include the hospital sector, electricity and water supply services, and air traffic control.
+Strikes can be restricted or even prohibited in essential services.